Bloomington, Minnesota: Politics

 Bloomington is governed by a seven-member part-time city council.
 Members include the mayor and six council members, of whom four are elected from districts and two elected at-large.
 Members are elected to four-year terms, except during redistricting when all district council members have a two-year term.
-Elections are nonpartisan and since 2021 have been conducted by ranked-choice voting after more than 51% of voters voted yes on a ballot question on the topic.
+Elections are nonpartisan; since 2021, they have been conducted by ranked-choice voting after more than 51% of voters voted yes on a ballot question on the topic.
+An effort to repeal ranked-choice voting failed after a petition again put it on the ballot in 2024, with over 51% of voters voting against the repeal.

 City operations are controlled by three interrelated entities: the City itself, the Port Authority, and the Housing and Redevelopment Authority (HRA).
-The Port Authority is responsible for managing development in the South Loop district, in the easternmost part of the city, where the Mall of America is.
+The Port Authority was formerly responsible for managing development in the South Loop District, in the easternmost part of the city, where the Mall of America is.
+In 2022, it expanded its economic development services to the entire city.
 The HRA handles low-income housing in the city and manages the city's redevelopment activities.
 Membership on the boards of the Port Authority and HRA is controlled by the City Council.
+Several boards and commissions also exist that are advisory to the City Council: the Advisory Board of Health, Charter Commission, Creative Placemaking Commission, Human Rights Commission, Local Board of Appeal and Equalization, Merit Board, Parks, Arts, and Recreation Commission, and the Sustainability Commission.

 The city's organizing document, the City Charter, was approved by voters on November 8, 1960.